pranavpr/cardinfo.github.io/_posts/2019-08-03-dcb-elite-savings-account-review-and-experience.md

 Finally I tried to activate UPI, which was a cake walk as I was able to activate the same using debit card on PhonePe app.
 The UPI worked seamlessly and I haven't faced any failed transaction so far (touchwood!).

 Over the course of next few days, I did multiple transactions on CRED for paying my credit card bills.
-The 1.6% cashback was credited to my account for those transactions on or before 5th of next month, as opposed to next quarter as mentioned on their website.
+The 1.6% cashback was credited to my account for those transactions in first week of next quarter as mentioned on their website.

 ### Drawbacks